vetscience/Assemblosis/README.md

 ## Maximum number of threads used in the pipeline
 threads: 24

+## Minimum number of threads per job used in canu assembler
+minThreads: 4

+## Number of concurrent jobs in canu assembler (recommended to use threads / minThreads)
+canuConcurrency: 6

 ### Parameters for the program Canu are described in https://canu.readthedocs.io/en/latest/parameter-reference.html
 ## Expected genome size.
 This parameter is forwarded to Canu assembler.